-All hail my fellow cotton-heads!
+All hail my aging flower children!
 Oh get a grip…you know you are, even if Miss Clairol is still your best friend.
 I have some inside secrets to share with you today; real living-large secrets to help us through the crusty/rusty years.
 And I don’t mean the obvious stuff like eating right, getting regular exercise and seeing your doctor.
 I’m talking about the hard core, inside scoop on making everyday count and being the best we can be.

 1. Crush it!
 Chalky-type pills and vitamins can be difficult to swallow.
 Cutting them in half doesn’t work because the sharp edges can slice your throat with surgical precision on the way down.
 Try using a mortar and pestle to crush the pills and put the powdery residue in your tea.
 So easy peasy!
 (Check with pharmacist before doing this with prescriptions.)

 2. Extend it!
 If you’re having trouble bending over to get your shoes on, there are extendable shoehorns on the market.
 Most extend to 24 – 30 inches and retract 12 – 18 inches.
 But there is one product called, Ease Squeeze that extends to 32 inches and retracts to 6 inches, so you can put the shoehorn in your pocket for visiting and medical checkups etc. Have shoehorn, will travel!

 3. Pump it!
 As we age, we lose circulation in our extremities while we sleep.
 Before getting out of bed, pump your fists open and closed for a few minutes and circle your ankles around in various positions to get the blood flowing before you get up.
 Works wonders for low blood pressure too.
 Play it safe!